OnyekaEkesi/Car-Price-Prediction/README.md

 This phase focuses on selecting and tuning the right machine learning algorithms:

-- **Algorithm Selection:** Choose suitable algorithms based on the nature of the problem (e.g., regression models, decision trees).
+- **Algorithm Selection:** Choose suitable algorithms based on the nature of the problem (e.g., regression models, random forest etc).
 - **Model Fitting and Tuning:** Fit the model and tune hyperparameters using techniques like grid search to optimize performance.
-- **Model Ranking and Selection:** Rank models based on evaluation metrics (e.g., RMSE, MAE) and assess underfitting and overfitting.
+- **Model Ranking and Selection:** Rank models based on evaluation metrics (e.g., MSE, RMSE, MAE) and assess underfitting and overfitting.
 - **Ensemble Models:** Combine the best-performing models into an ensemble to improve prediction accuracy.

 ## Model Evaluation and Analysis